 Illinois once contained more than eight million acres of wetlands.
 The onset of development of the land for agricultural purposes and community development required the conversion of vast wetland areas to well-drained, functional open lands.
 Currently, approximately 920,000 wetland acres remain.
-Palustrine, riverine, and lacustrine wetlands are found in Illinois along the margins of lakes and ponds, throughout river flood plains, and as isolated depressions.
+Palustrine, riverine, and lacustrine wetlands are found in Illinois along the margins of lakes and ponds, throughout river floodplains, and as isolated depressions.
 Wetlands provide valuable habitat for 40 percent of the state's threatened and endangered species, as well as, benefits such as flood storage, water quality improvement and groundwater recharge.
 Demands for improved public health and safety, and pressures of agriculture and economic development continue to threaten modification, degradation, and conversion of the remaining wetlands.
 Alteration methods include dredging, filling, bridge construction, draining, flooding, and construction of dikes and levees.
-Besides these human activities, drought, sedimentation, overgrazing by wildlife, and other natural impacts can reduce a wetlands ability to function.
+In addition, drought, sedimentation, overgrazing by wildlife, and other natural impacts can reduce a wetland's ability to function.
 It is difficult, if not impossible, to re-create or replace the multitude of benefits when wetland functions are lost.

 The value of wetlands has become more evident as these areas have been depleted.
-Wetlands, as they relate to water quality, can prove to be valuable assets in pollution treatment and in providing high quality habitat.
-Increased public awareness of wetland function and value has placed special emphasis on the protection and creation of wetlands.
-This is reflected in state Legislation.
+Wetlands can be valuable assets in pollution treatment and in providing high quality habitat.
+Increased public awareness of wetland functions and value has placed special emphasis on the protection and creation of wetlands.
+This is reflected in state legislation.
 In the late 1980s, using federal guidelines, standards, specifications, and class systems and working with the federal government, the state completed an inventory of Illinois' remaining wetlands.
 This inventory has been included in the National Wetlands Inventory (NWI) of the U.S. Fish and Wildlife Service.
-The inventory is being used by the Natural Resource Conservation Service in identification of areas subject to the provisions of the Food Security Act and by Illinois EPA's Bureau of Water as part of its review process required for permit issuance, as well as other uses.
-State agencies have developed working agreements resulting in the reduction of wetland loss by state agency's actions.
-The Illinois Wetlands Protection Act (IWPA) established state policy and procedures that minimize the destruction of existing wetlands in Illinois as a result of state and state-supported activities.
+The inventory is being used by the Natural Resources Conservation Service in identification of areas subject to the provisions of the Food Security Act and by Illinois EPA's Bureau of Water as part of its review process required for permit issuance, as well as other uses.
+State agencies have developed working agreements resulting in the reduction of wetland loss by the actions of state agencies.
+The Illinois Wetlands Protection Act (IWPA) established state policies and procedures that minimize the destruction of existing wetlands in Illinois as a result of state and state-supported activities.
 The IWPA, however, provides for those instances when adverse impacts to wetlands are unavoidable by requiring coordination with the Illinois Department of Natural Resources (IDNR) and mitigation of the unavoidable losses.